Prepare for your journey: Prepare for your flight

 Why is it so busy at Schiphol?

-During the upcoming holiday periods, many more people pass through Schiphol than usual.
-This is because more people are choosing to fly, and more often.
-Many airlines are using larger aircraft to serve Schiphol in order to meet the increased demand for tickets.
+Many more people will pass through Schiphol than usual during the upcoming holiday periods.
+This is because more people choose to fly and more often.
+Many airlines are using larger planes to serve Schiphol in order to meet the increased demand for tickets.
 This means that more travellers come to the airport at the same time, which may cause longer queues.
 We take special measures during busy periods to ease the pressure, and have more staff on hand to help you.
 We always do all we can to ensure that you reach your departure gate quickly, comfortably and safely.

 What time should I plan to be at Schiphol to catch my flight?